Bertram

 Population growth drivers in Bertram are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Bertram's population, as of Nov 2025, is estimated at around 7,580, reflecting an increase of 1,384 people since the 2021 Census.
-The 2021 Census reported a population of 6,196 in Bertram (SA2).
-This growth represents a 22.3% increase from the census figure.
-AreaSearch estimated the resident population at 7,208 following examination of the latest ERP data release by the ABS in June 2024 and validation of five new addresses since the Census date.
-This results in a population density ratio of 2,501 persons per square kilometer for Bertram (SA2), placing it in the upper quartile nationally according to AreaSearch assessments.
-Bertram's growth rate exceeded both national (9.7%) and state averages since the 2021 Census.
+Based on ABS population updates and AreaSearch validations since Feb 2026, the suburb of Bertram's estimated population is around 7,614.
+This reflects an increase of 1,418 people from the 2021 Census figure of 6,196, marking a growth rate of 22.9%.
+AreaSearch estimated this population following examination of latest ERP data release by ABS in June 2024 and validation of five new addresses since the Census date.
+This results in a density ratio of 2,512 persons per square kilometer, placing Bertram in the upper quartile nationally according to AreaSearch assessments.
+Bertram's growth rate exceeded both national (9.9%) and state averages since the 2021 Census, indicating it as a growth leader regionally.
+Interstate migration drove primary population growth in Bertram, contributing approximately 45.0% of overall gains during recent periods, although all drivers remained positive factors.

 Frequently Asked Questions - Population